jazwa/rackstack/README.md

 ### ⚠️ Important:
 Before committing to a full print, please try printing an evaluation print: [eval_P.scad](./rack/print/eval_P.scad) to test tolerances.
 It is very likely you will need to edit the default tolerances in [print.scad](./config/print.scad) for a nice fit.

+## Trays, Boxes, etc

+Some parametric rack mount systems can be found in [rack-mount](./rack-mount).
+The following rack-mount systems are currently supported:
+- [Enclosed Box](./rack-mount/enclosed-box): For mounting box-shaped objects, without the need for any mounting holes on the box.
+- [Tray](./rack-mount/tray): Simple tray mounted using only the front rails.
+Can be configured to have screw mounts at the bottom of the tray.
+- [Patch Panel](./rack-mount/patch-panel): Linear patch panel array.
+Number of keystone slots can be configured.

+## Rack Mount Catalog

+There is a small catalog of various pre-configured rack-mountable parts in the [catalog](./rack-mount/catalog) directory.
+Please feel free to add anything even remotely useful!

 ## Designing rack-mount items